 Banana Pi M3 ($ 82)

-That's it Banana Pi M3 besides its fruity name, it has an 8-core ARM A7 CPU, 2GB of RAM, and the usual Ethernet and wireless .
-In addition to the MicroSD card slot, there is a full-sized SATA port for easily adding a hard drive and other accessories. it also has an HDMI port for video, a jack for audio headphones, and two USB 2.0 ports.
+That's it Banana Pi M3 has in addition to its fruity name, an 8-core CPU ARM A7 processor, 2GB of RAM, and the usual Ethernet and wireless capabilities.
+In addition to the MicroSD card slot, there is a full-size SATA port for easy addition of hard drive and other accessories.
+It also has an HDMI port for video, a headphone jack, and two USB 2.0 ports.

 Orange Pi Plus 2E ($ 50)